 Buckle up for a whale of a time!
 The stunning structure of the Whale on the island Andøya in Vesterålen – considered one of the world’s best places to spot migrating whales – will act as a coastal viewpoint and an educational museum.
 The Whale’s stone-covered rooftop will serve as a whale-spotting platform, while the inside will house sprawling exhibition spaces with whale-related artefacts, a café, and a museum store.

-Opens in 2021/2022.
+Opens in 2025.

 Architect: Mestres Wåge and MX_SI

 On the island of Odderøya in Kristiansand in Southern Norway, a historical landmark and grain silo is currently being transformed into a massive art museum.
-The nearly 10,000 square metres of new museum will act as a catalyst for Nordic Modernist art through a range of permanent and temporary exhibitions.
+The nearly 10,000 square metres of the new museum will act as a catalyst for Nordic Modernist art through a range of permanent and temporary exhibitions.
 The ambition is for the Kunstsilo to become one of the Nordic region’s leading art museums.

-Opens in 2022.
+Opens in 2024.

-See our selection of companies that work hard to make you happy all through your trip.
+See our selection of trusted companies that work hard to make you happy all through your trip.

 Filter your search and find top art experiences throughout the whole country.